MaxenceLiboz/matcha/docs/index.md

 # Mandatory part

+## Reflexion on bonuses
+- Be able to delete the account.
+- In the advanced search give a distance and not a specific location
+- Show a map to get the location
+- Make the user who likes you at the top of the search
+- Unlike a user so it doesn´t show up on your feed
+- Having a matching experience without pictures ?
+- Being able to get the list of blocked user ?
+- Do something about the report (not just a report button)

 ## User registration

 We need theses informations to register:
 - email
 - username
 - last name
 - first name
 - password

-Email with unique link in order to validate their account Email with unique link in order to reset their password
+Email with unique link in order to validate their account
+Email with unique link in order to reset their password

-Logout in one click
+Logout should be done in one click

 ## User profile

 The user profile must fill out theses informations:
 - Age
 - The gender
 - Sexual preference: Hétéro/Homo/Other(other will be concider as Bi)
 - A biography
 - List of interest represented by tags (User must be able to add new ones and re-use other user's one)
 - Up to 5 pictures, include one profile picture.

 The user must be able to modify:
 - Pictures
 - Last name
 - First name
 - Email
+- His location

 The user must be able to:
-- check who has viewed their profile,
+- check who has viewed their profile.
 - check who has “liked” them.

 The user must have a public “fame rating”

 The user must be located using GPS positioning up to their neighborhood.
-We must ask the user if he accept to be positioned, if not we must find a way to do it anyway.
+If the user doesn´t want to give it we must find a way to do it anyway.
-The user must be able to change its location on his profile

 ## APIs